tree health, trimming, removal

 • Whether the tree is near a roof, fence, vehicle, sidewalk, or utility line

-• Photos of the full tree plus closeups of damage or decay
+• pictures of the full tree plus closeups of damage or decay

-• Gate width, alley access, pets, parking, and debris haul-off needs
+• Gate width, alley entry, pets, parking, and debris haul-off needs

-• Whether the issue is urgent, storm-related, or blocking access
+• Whether the issue is urgent, storm-related, or blocking entry

 After wind, heat, or overgrowth